blank-vax/FTCR-LMPPDA_Simulation/README.md

 - `Dilithium.h`, `Dilithium.c`: the implementation of Dilithium signature with the help of `liboqs` library, including **the key generation, signature generation and verification process**.
 - `fips202.h`, `fips202.c`:  hash operations implementation reference.
 - `Fisher-YatesShuffle.h`, `Fisher-YatesShuffle.c`: the implementation of FYS shuffle for the input array.
-- `gaussianSampling.h`, `gaussianSampling.c`: **discrete Gaussian sampling operations** to figure out the coefficients of sampled polynomials, whose coefficients are located in $[4,6)$.
+- `gaussianSampling.h`, `gaussianSampling.c`: **discrete Gaussian sampling operations** to figure out the coefficients of sampled polynomials, whose coefficients are located in $[4,6)$ .
 - `numberCRT.h`, `numberCRT.c`: the implementation of Chinese Remainder Theorem for numbers, including **the initialization stage, the data process stage and the data recovery stage**. **TODO**: import `Miracl`library to achieve the operations on large number.
-- `params.h`: parameters in FTCR-LMPPDA scheme, including parameters for $PH-NTRU$, parameters for $Dilithium$and other general limitiations to ensure proper system operations.
+- `params.h`: parameters in FTCR-LMPPDA scheme, including parameters for $PH-NTRU$ , parameters for $Dilithium$ and other general limitiations to ensure proper system operations.
-- `PH-NTRU.h`, `PH-NTRU.c`: the implementation of $PH-NTRU$cryptosystem, including **the key generation(public key & private key), the encryption process and related decryption process, finally the homomorphic addition operation**.
+- `PH-NTRU.h`, `PH-NTRU.c`: the implementation of $PH-NTRU$ cryptosystem, including **the key generation(public key & private key), the encryption process and related decryption process, finally the homomorphic addition operation**.
--  `poly.h`, `poly.c`: the implementation for polynomials defination and operations utilized in $PH-NTRU$implementation and throughout the whole scheme.
+-  `poly.h`, `poly.c`: the implementation for polynomials defination and operations utilized in $PH-NTRU$ implementation and throughout the whole scheme.
 - `randombytes.h`, `randombytes.c`: random bytes generation algorithm for specific bytes length.
 - `zeroSumRandomNumber.h`, `zeroSumRandomNumber.c`: the implementation of the generation and update process of zero-sum random number designed for the collusion resistance of different participants.